Categories: At-risk Populations, Manufacturing, Stress, Women

 Whereas low Socio-economic status (SES) has been linked to hypertension, the reasons why are unclear.
 This is the first study to examine wages, the largest component of income (one part of SES), as a risk factor for hypertension.
 Why is this important?
 Wages are an indicator of job quality and may be linked to feelings of self worth.
 Low wages can also create financial stress for families that find themselves short of funds to pay for rent, electricity, heat, and gas for their cars.
 Additionally, there are steps policy makers can take to adjust wages.
 For example, governments can raise minimum wages, make it easier for unions to organize, and increase the pay of low-wage government workers.

-Categories: At-risk populations, Cardiovascular Disease, Emergency response, Outdoor work, Personal protective equipment, Respiratory health
+Categories: At-risk Populations, Cardiovascular Disease, Emergency Response/Public Sector, Outdoor Work, Personal Protective Equipment, Respiratory Health

 July 13th, 2012 4:40 pm ET -

 Photo courtesy of Todd Wyckoff, New Jersey Forestry Services

 Wildland fires continue to increase in the Western United States as hot, dry and windy conditions persist, resulting in an extended fire season and factors conducive to fires.
 Currently, drought conditions are prevalent in the West due to low snow-pack levels, below average rainfall, record setting temperatures and high winds, resulting in a greater than average number of fires this year.
 Since January 2012, over 32,000 fires have burned almost 3.3 million acres in the US.
 [NIFC, 2012a].
 (For current data see the Fighting Wildfires Topic Page).
 Additionally, in the last 50 years, there has been a general increase in the occurrence and severity of forest wildfires in the US, as over 5 million wildfires have burned over 206 million acres [NIFC, 2012b].